RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 **Resolution rule**

-Merges the results of all operations on the map.
+Merges the results of all operations on the object.

 **Example**